levent1ozgur/Projects/BatchInstallPro.md

 ### **Technical Notes**
 - **Integration:**
-  - Utilizes Chocolatey for Windows and Homebrew for macOS/Linux ensuring reliable, standardized installations.
+  - Utilizes Chocolatey for Windows and Homebrew for macOS ensuring reliable, standardized installations.

 - **Requirements:**
   - A modern browser with JavaScript enabled is necessary for optimal performance.